 Seaford is blessed with a beautiful seafront that sweeps around the bay; encompassed by the striking presence of Seaford Head and the cliffs on the eastern side and Newhaven Harbour with Mount Pleasant in the distance on the western side.

 (Picture courtesy of Wayne Spring)

 The seafront is jointly owned and maintained by Seaford Town Council, Lewes District Council and East Sussex County Council.
-The Environment Agency carries out the reprofiling of the beach twice annually (replacing shingle that has been swept out in to the bay) as the beach acts as a key flood defence for the residents of Seaford.
+The Environment Agency carries out the re-profiling of the beach twice annually (replacing the shingle that has been swept out into the bay) as the beach acts as a key flood defence for the residents of Seaford.

 Seaford seafront is not commercialised and some may say this is its beauty.
-With the town centre less than a five minute walk away and the exciting projects to come from the Seafront Improvement Plan, you will not feel a lack of services.
+With the town centre less than a five-minute walk away you will not feel a lack of services.

 The seafront is home to an RSPB viewing point for the Kittiwakes at Splashpoint, two miles of undisturbed shingle beach (popular with families, fishermen and water sport enthusiasts), a promenade for relaxing walks or bike rides, Martello Tower which houses Seaford Museum and stretching round to Tide Mills at the far western end of the town which are the ruins of an old milling village.

-For up to date information on tide times, please visit www.thebeachguide.co.uk
+For up-to-date information on tide times, please visit www.metoffice.gov.uk